tmr08c/tmr08c.github.io/content/blog/2020/04/letter-seesaw/index.md

 While there are a number of potential negative consequences of deadlines, one way I've seen them provide value is in helping to force prioritization.
 If your team has decided they want to [spike](http://www.extremeprogramming.org/rules/spike.html) on a few potential options for a new feature, they may also decide they want to timebox it to a few days, let's say three.
 Having three days can help force some pragmatism.
 Rather than

 ---
 Charlie suggested the idea of setting time-limits or breakpoints for yourself.
 This can be especially useful in the day-to-day balance of struggle versus solve.
-If you think a bug should take you two hours, may set a timer or calendar appointment.
+If you think a bug should take you two hours, maybe set a timer or calendar appointment.
 If you are still working after your estimated time, ask your self some questions:

 Do I know what the problem is now?
 Do I know how I can solve the problem?